neocturne/derive-into-owned/README.md

 Currently deriving will fail miserably for at least but not limited to:

  * `IntoOwned`: borrowed fields like `&'a str`
- * `Borrowed`: struct/enum has more than one lifetime
+ * `Borrowed`: struct/enum has multiple lifetimes that depend on each other (explicitly or implicitly)
- * both: arrays not supported
- * both: into_owned/borrowed types inside tuples inside vectors

 Using with incompatible types results in not so understandable error messages.
 For example, given a struct: